stlpine/chill-mcp/README.md

 ```

 The dashboard starts on [http://localhost:8000](http://localhost:8000) and shows real-time stress / boss alert metrics.
+Open [http://localhost:8000/actions](http://localhost:8000/actions) to launch break tools from the browser.

 Use environment variables to customise how the backend talks to the MCP server:

 - `CHILL_MCP_COMMAND`: Override the command used to spawn the MCP server (defaults to `python main.py ...`)